Abishekx-11/To_do_list/README.md

 - Download or copy code
 - Save file with name [ To_do_list.py]
 - Run python To_do_list.py in your Terminal
-- After that, You will be shown options that you may want to perform like add_task, delete_task, show_task and mark task that yo completed
+- After that, You will be shown options that you may want to perform like add_task, delete_task, show_task and mark task that you completed
 - Use as you wish.

 ## What I Learned